RAW Image Processing

-You can magnify images displayed for [Customize RAW processing] by pressing the button.
-Magnification varies depending on the [Image quality] setting.
-With the keys, you can scroll around the magnified image.
+You can magnify images displayed for [Set up processing→JPEG] or [Set up processing→HEIF] by pressing the button.
+The magnification ratio varies depending on the [Image quality] setting.
+With , you can scroll around the magnified image.

-To cancel the magnified view, tap or press the button.
+To cancel the magnified view, press the button again.

 Processing Images with Specified Aspect Ratios